xero/moebius-web/README.md

 Clicking anywhere on the cursor will place a cursor, text can then be entered directly via the keyboard.
 To escape from text-entry mode, press 'alt' or 'option' and enter.

+# Box ('x'):

+Draws a rectangle.
+Pressing 'alt' or 'option' will favour the non-current color in the case of an attribute clash.
+Pressing 'shift' whilst starting the drag operation will fill the rectangle with the current color, otherwise just the border will be visible.

 # Brighten ('b'):

 Brightens the half-block, or the foreground color of the text-character directly underneath the cursor.
 Pressing 'alt' or 'option' key whilst painting will preserve the brightness-status of any other half block sharing the same text character.